On this page

-The school will replace Whyalla’s 3 existing high school campuses - Edward John Eyre High, Whyalla High and Stuart High.
+The school replaces Whyalla’s 3 existing high school campuses - Edward John Eyre High, Whyalla High and Stuart High.

 Significant stakeholder consultation was undertaken by the department to inform plans for the school.
 The new school has been designed to reflect contemporary education environments and will focus on supporting future skills needs that lead to jobs.